ikalchev/HAP-python/README.md

 Some HAP know-how was taken from [HAP-NodeJS by KhaosT](https://github.com/KhaosT/HAP-NodeJS).

-The characteristics and services that are supported by HomeKit may not all be present in the [resources folder](pyhap/resources).
-Also, there are some missing parts, like default values for characteristics.

-Lastly, I am not aware of any bugs, but I am more than confident that such exist.
+I am not aware of any bugs, but I am more than confident that such exist.
+If you find any, please report and I will try to fix them.

 Suggestions are always welcome.